Intrinsic training dynamics of deep neural networks: Introduction

-\paragraph{Conservation laws} The functions conserved during the dynamics play a crucial role in rewriting flows in lower-dimensional representations.
-Indeed, when a trajectory $\theta(t)$ is constrained to remain within level sets {$\{\theta: \mathbf{h}(\theta) = \mathbf{h}(\theta_0)\}$} where $\mathbf{h}$ is a {(vector-valued)} conserved function, the dynamics are effectively restricted to a manifold of lower dimension.
+{\bf Conservation laws.} The functions conserved during the training dynamics play a crucial role in establishing that the dynamics of $z(t)$ is governed by an (intrinsic) Riemannian metric that depends only on $z$ and the initialization $\theta_0 := \theta(0)$.
+Indeed, when a trajectory $\theta(t)$ is known to remain within level sets {$\{\theta: \mathbf{h}(\theta) = \mathbf{h}(\theta_0)\}$} where $\mathbf{h}$ is a {(vector-valued)} conserved function, the dynamics are effectively restricted to a manifold of lower dimension that is entirely determined by the initialization.
 A particularly important class of conserved functions along these trajectories is given by the conservation laws associated with {a certain architecture-dependent parametrization $\phi$,} a concept introduced in~\cite{marcotte2023abide}.
-These laws depend exclusively on $\phi$, and notably, in the context of neural network training dynamics, they represent quantities preserved across trajectories irrespective of the initial conditions or the training data-set.
-In the specific case of linear and ReLU neural networks, these conservation laws correspond exactly to previously known {``canonical''} conserved functions identified in~\cite{du}, as demonstrated by \cite{marcotte2023abide}.
-Furthermore, \cite{marcotte2023abide} establish that if the parametrization $\phi$ is involutive, there exist sufficiently many {scalar} conservation laws to fully rewrite the original trajectory $\theta(t)$ in terms of $\phi(\theta(t))$ and the initial conditions alone.
-In the linear network case, when so-called balanced conditions (a notion introduced in \cite{arora18a}) are satisfied (i.e., when the initialization sets all {canonical} conservation laws (\cite{chitour}) to zero), it becomes possible to rewrite the flow in terms of $z = \phi(\theta)$, {where $\phi$ corresponds to the product of weight matrices, as a Riemannian metric that only depend on $z$ and $\mathbf{ h} (\x_0) = 0$ (\cite{Arora18b, Bah}). {Moreover, \cite{achour2025} extended this result to linear \textit{convolutional} networks in the case of a mean squared loss, but this time for arbitrary initializations, with the Riemannian metric depending on the initialization.
-For linear networks and in the particular case when the loss function is the square loss, \cite{Bah} show that the trajectory evolves on the manifold of matrices having some fixed rank under balanced condition.} } Still in the square-loss setting, and in the case of two-layer linear networks, \cite{tarmoun, NEURIPS2022_2b3bb2c9, domine2025from} exploit the conservation laws to obtain an exact closed-form expression for $z(t)$ under specific configurations, whereas \cite{varre2023on} uses the same laws to analyse an implicit bias of this dynamic.
+These laws depend exclusively on $\phi$, and notably, in the context of neural network training dynamics, they represent quantities preserved across trajectories irrespective of the initial conditions or the training dataset.
+In the specific case of linear and ReLU neural networks, these conservation laws correspond exactly to previously known {``canonical''} conserved functions identified in~\cite{du,arora18a}, as demonstrated by \cite{marcotte2023abide}; see also \cite{le2022training} for canonical conservation laws for general DAG ReLU architectures.
+Furthermore, \cite{marcotte2023abide} establish that {\em if the parametrization $\phi$ is involutive, there exist sufficiently many {scalar} conservation laws to fully rewrite the original trajectory $\theta(t)$ in terms of $\phi(\theta(t))$ and the initial conditions alone}.
+In the linear network case, when so-called balanced conditions (a notion introduced in \cite{arora18a}) are satisfied (i.e., when the initialization sets all {canonical} conservation laws \citep{chitour} to zero, $\mathbf{h}(\x_0)=0$), it becomes possible to rewrite the flow in terms of $z = \phi(\theta)$, {where $\phi$ corresponds to the product of weight matrices, as an intrinsic Riemannian metric \citep{Arora18b, Bah}. {Moreover, \cite{achour2025} extended this result to linear \textit{convolutional} networks in the case of a mean squared loss, but this time for arbitrary initializations, with the Riemannian metric depending on the initialization.
+For linear networks and in the particular case when the loss function is the square loss, \cite{Bah} show that the trajectory evolves on the manifold of matrices having some fixed rank under balanced condition.} } Still in the square-loss setting, and in the case of two-layer linear networks, \cite{tarmoun, NEURIPS2022_2b3bb2c9, domine2025from} exploit the conservation laws to obtain an exact closed-form expression for $z(t)$ under specific configurations, whereas \cite{varre2023on} use the same laws to analyse an implicit bias of this dynamic.